smaranjitghose/doc2pen/.github/ISSUE_TEMPLATE/bug_report_template.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: 'bug','psoc20'
+labels: 'bug','CH-20'
 assignees: ''
 ---

-# Description the bug
+# Description the bug:
 <!--
 A clear and concise description of what the bug.
 Bullet points are prefered
 -->

-# Screenshots
+# Screenshots:
 <!--
 Screenshots of the proposed changes compared with the current version of the project -->